GuoJeff/guojeff.github.io/_pages/about.md

   - /about.html
 ---

-*I am currently doing an internship at [Microsoft AI4Science](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/) in Amsterdam.*

- I am a 1st year PhD student advised by Professor Philippe Schwaller at École Polytechnique Fédérale de Lausanne ([EPFL](https://github.com/schwallergroup)), applying data-driven methods for accelerated chemical discovery.
-Previously, I was a cheminformatics researcher in the [Molecular AI team](https://github.com/MolecularAI) with Professor Ola Engkvist at AstraZeneca where I developed generative models for molecular design.
+ I am a 2nd year PhD student advised by Professor Philippe Schwaller at École Polytechnique Fédérale de Lausanne ([EPFL](https://github.com/schwallergroup)), applying data-driven methods for accelerated chemical discovery.
+Previously, I interned at [Microsoft AI4Science](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/) in Amsterdam.
+Before that, I was a cheminformatics researcher in the [Molecular AI team](https://github.com/MolecularAI) with Professor Ola Engkvist at AstraZeneca where I developed generative models for molecular design.
 My undergraduate degree was in chemistry, inspiring my research to harness domain expertise to augment machine learning methods for chemical discovery.

 # News
+* *Jan.
+16, 2024* - Our paper on [Beam Enumeration](https://openreview.net/forum?id=7UhxsmbdaQ&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2024%2FConference%2FAuthors%23your-submissions)) was accepted to [ICLR 2024] (https://iclr.cc/) and previously also [NeurIPS 2023 AI4Science Workshop] (https://ai4sciencecommunity.github.io/neurips23.html)!

 * *Oct.
-24, 2023* - Check out a post about our paper [Augmented Memory](https://chemrxiv.org/engage/chemrxiv/article-details/646a353da32ceeff2d014776) featured on the Valence Labs blogs [here](https://portal.valencelabs.com/blogs/post/augmented-memory-capitalizing-on-experience-replay-to-accelerate-50PTYk6kaVyM0q7)!
+24, 2023* - Check out a blog post about our paper [Augmented Memory](https://chemrxiv.org/engage/chemrxiv/article-details/646a353da32ceeff2d014776) featured on the Valence Labs blogs [here](https://portal.valencelabs.com/blogs/post/augmented-memory-capitalizing-on-experience-replay-to-accelerate-50PTYk6kaVyM0q7)!
 In addition to discussing Augmented Memory, a perspective on language-based models for generative design is shared.

 * *Sep.
 26, 2023* - Our pre-print on extracting probable molecular substructures from molecular generative models for explainability and sample efficiency is out on ArXiv.
-Check out the paper [here](https://arxiv.org/abs/2309.13957)!
+Check out [Beam Enumeration](https://arxiv.org/abs/2309.13957)!

 * *Aug.
 8, 2023* - Our pre-print on combining active learning with reinforcement learning to improve sample efficiency in molecular generative models is out on ChemRxiv.
 Check out the paper [here](https://chemrxiv.org/engage/chemrxiv/article-details/64d0db394a3f7d0c0dc103df)!